 In Rhode Island, we’re making it easier for kids to develop healthy habits.

-More than 130 schools serving nearly 65,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
+One hundred and fifteen schools serving more than 56,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.

 We’ve also made it easier for nearly 3,200 youth in 14 out-of-school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.